 It is in times like this that the giving nature of our community unites us in ways that will save lives.
 By design, Community Foundations play a key role in identifying and solving community problems.
 With the support of many generous donors, and in collaboration with our community partners, we are able to act quickly to meet the most urgent needs of our neighbors.

-With the assistance of our community partners, we quickly identified the following priorities to begin addressing immediately through this Fund:
+With the assistance of our community partners, we quickly identified the following priorities to address through this Fund: